ULHPC/ulhpc-docs/docs/services/jupyter.md

 ```

 With the `--system-site-packages` flag, the packages provided by the `ai/PyTorch/2.3.0-foss-2023b-CUDA-12.6.0` module are accessible inside the `notebook_venv` environment.

+!!! warning "Using environments with system site packages"
+    Before using an environment with system site packages, remember to load the module that provides the system site packages.
+For instance, in our example, you need to load the PyTorch module
+    ```
+    module load ai/PyTorch/2.3.0-foss-2023b-CUDA-12.6.0
+    ```
+    before using the "Notebook" kernel.

 ## Working with JupyterLab